pavel-romanov8/P-of-EAA-FE-edition/README.md

 ## Examples

-Example contains 4 parts:
+Example contains 3 parts:

 - Pattern description (usually it is taken from the M.Fowler official site).
-- The case - short description of situation that will be modeled in the "solution" section.
-- Solution - the part where we going trough business logic requirement details with code examples.
+- Solution of the problem that described in each block.
+F.e. we have the `readme` file for business-logic where the case for every pattern is described
 - Drawbacks - possible drawbacks of usage.

 I'm not trying to be 100% accurate in each example in terms of the possible cases that we might encounter